 - Cheap: get a SIM card with a European phone number and a prepaid plan from a mobile service provider in Europe.
 The monthly charge is probably less than you pay for regular mobile service in Canada!
 Having a European number is an advantage—people in Europe can call and text you without paying high charges to reach a North American number.
 Disadvantages: you have a new phone number, calls to Canada from your European plan may be expensive, and it is more expensive for people in Canada to call you.

 - Easy But More Expensive: just take your phone and use it.
 Some Canadian carriers (e.g. Telus, Rogers) offer roaming in Europe plus calls to and from Canada for a flat daily fee.
 When this was written (March 2019) both Telus and Rogers charge $12/day, only charged on days you use the phone, up to a maximum of 15 days per billing cycle (Rogers) or $150 per billing cycle (Telus) — after that it is free.
 Advantages over a European SIM card: your phone number doesn’t change, you have cheap calling to Canada, you can start using your phone the moment you arrive.
-Disadvantages: people in Europe will pay extra to call or text you, European emergency numbers may not work.
-Check carefully with your carrier before you depart, each carrier has a different plan.
+Disadvantages: people in Europe will pay extra to call or text you and European emergency numbers may not work.
+Check carefully with your carrier before you depart as each carrier has a different plan.
 Note that most carriers limit flat-fee European calling to just the country you are currently traveling in.
-For example, if you are in France and call a number in Italy, you will be charged as if you made the call from Canada.
+For example, if you are in France and call a number in Italy, you will be charged $$ as if you made the call from Canada.

 I’ll focus on the option of using a prepaid SIM card, but the advice on apps (see part two) and how to prepare apply to all the options.